-2 Introduction
+1 Introduction

-2.1 What is a Supplementary Planning Document (SPD)?
+1.1 What is a Supplementary Planning Document (SPD)?

-- 2.1.1 A Supplementary Planning Document (SPD) elaborates upon policies in the Development Plan, which in the case of East Hampshire are the 'saved' policies in the adopted East Hampshire District Local Plan Second Review (2006), the adopted Joint Core Strategy (2014, for the period 2011-2028), and the Local Plan: Housing and Employment Allocation Plans.
-It is intended that the Local Plan Second Review (2006) policies will be replaced by a future Development Plan Document.
-The Council will be updating its Local Development Scheme in due course. - 2.1.2 This SPD elaborates upon Joint Core Strategy Policy CP31.
-The standards in this SPD will upon adoption by the Council, supersede those in the Parking Standards Guidance note which were adopted in July 2008. - 2.1.3 SPDs are one of the material considerations that can be taken into account when determining a planning application.
+- 1.1.1 A Supplementary Planning Document (SPD) elaborates upon policies in the Development Plan, which in the case of East Hampshire are the 'saved' policies in the adopted East Hampshire District Local Plan Second Review (2006), the adopted Joint Core Strategy (2014, for the period 2011-2028), and the Local Plan: Housing and Employment Allocation Plans.
+It is intended that the Local Plan Second Review (2006) policies will be replaced by the Local Plan Review.
+The timetable for preparing the Local Plan Review are set out in the Local Development Scheme. - 1.1.2 This SPD elaborates upon Joint Core Strategy Policy CP31.
+The standards in this SPD will upon adoption by the Council, supersede those in the Parking Standards Guidance note which were adopted in July 2008. - 1.1.3 SPDs are one of the material considerations that can be taken into account when determining a planning application.

-2.2 What is the purpose of this SPD?
+1.2 What is the purpose of this SPD?

-- 2.2.1 This document sets out East Hampshire District Council's off-street parking standards relating to new development in the District that is located outside of the South Downs National Park (SDNP).
-The SDNP is preparing its own Local Plan and Parking Standards SPD. - 2.2.2 Parking standards for the Alton Neighbourhood Plan area are included in Policies TR3 and TR5 in the made Alton Neighbourhood Plan.
-This SPD does not replace policies TR3 or TR5 (see section 2.4 for more detail on the relationship between this SPD and the Alton Neighbourhood Plan). - 2.2.3 Proposed parking provision as part of development proposals seeking planning permission will be assessed against the guidance set out in this document (with exceptions as described).
-Parking in proposed developments should not create undue impact on the built environment, street congestion, road safety issues or create tensions within a community. - 2.2.4 Guidance is given on the levels of car, cycle, motorcycle and disabled parking that should be provided.
-The inclusion of design advice demonstrates how parking should be integrated into a high-quality external space that is accessible to all. - 2.2.5 In addition, the document sets out the circumstances in which developers will be required to submit a Travel Plan to support a planning application. - 2.2.6 The document is intended for use by applicants, agents, developers, architects, consultants, residents, elected Members of the Council, and other decision-making bodies.
-For applicants, agents and architects it should be used during the preparation of a planning application, or prior to seeking more formal preapplication advice from the Council.
+- 1.2.1 This document sets out East Hampshire District Council's off-street parking standards relating to new development in the District that is located outside of the South Downs National Park (SDNP).
+The SDNP is preparing its own Local Plan and Parking Standards SPD. - 1.2.2 Parking standards for the Alton Neighbourhood Plan area are included in Policies TR3 and TR5 in the made Alton Neighbourhood Plan.
+This SPD does not replace policies TR3 or TR5 (see section 2.4 for more detail on the relationship between this SPD and the Alton Neighbourhood Plan). - 1.2.3 Proposed parking provision as part of development proposals seeking planning permission will be assessed against the guidance set out in this document (with exceptions as described).
+Parking in proposed developments should not create undue impact on the built environment, street congestion, road safety issues or create tensions within a community.

+- 1.2.4 Guidance is given on the levels of car, cycle, motorcycle and disabled parking that should be provided.
+The inclusion of design advice demonstrates how parking should be integrated into a high-quality external space that is accessible to all. - 1.2.5 In addition, the document sets out the circumstances in which developers will be required to submit a Travel Plan to support a planning application. - 1.2.6 The document is intended for use by applicants, agents, developers, architects, consultants, residents, elected Members of the Council, and other decision-making bodies.
+For applicants, agents and architects it should be used during the preparation of a planning application, or prior to seeking more formal preapplication advice from the Council. - 1.2.7 The adoption of this document has resulted in the Residential Parking Standards for East Hampshire (2008) being withdrawn for those parts of the District outside of the South Downs National Park.

-2.3 Policy context
+1.3 Policy context

-2.3.1 This SPD has been informed by, and is based on both national and local planning policy.
+1.3.1 This SPD has been informed by, and is based on, both national and local planning policy.
 The planning policies relevant to this SPD are detailed below.